abrvkh/abrvkh.github.io/index.md

 **Continual learning**
 Embedding large language models into larger systems with long-term memory and tools for interacting with the world could unlock even more sophisticated task-solving capabilities.
 Extending context windows is one approach, but it has limits: no window can encompass all past events, nor can we guarantee effective retrieval of events through attention mechanisms.
 Equally important is the ability to break down complex tasks into structured plans and learn effectively from observations.
 Enhancing these capabilities is a key area of my research.

+**Creative problem-solving**
+What will it take to make an AI into a truly useful collaborator?
+Recent advances in reasoning models are impressive, but these tasks often test for the final answer; the step-by-step reasoning that real-world problems demand is harder to evaluate.
+I look into how we can build models that can solve complex, open-ended problems—where the process matters just as much as the outcome.

+## Before
-I’m an honorary lecturer at Imperial College London, leading a research group tackling these challenges.
-I also consult on AI deployment, fine-tuning, interpretability, and safety.
-Previously, I was a senior machine learning scientist at Liquid AI and co-founded Skialabs, where we developed software that manages waste collection operations in cities across the Netherlands, including Amsterdam.
+- I was a senior machine learning scientist at Liquid AI [USD250mln raise](https://www.liquid.ai/blog/we-raised-250m-to-scale-capable-and-efficient-general-purpose-ai)
+- I co-founded Skialabs, where we built software that manages waste collection operations in cities across the Netherlands, including Amsterdam.
+Funded by the European Union.
+- Assistant Professor in Machine Learning at Imperial College London

 ## Blog